kragen/derctuo/virtual-machine-setup.md

 Once I had Ubuntu installed, I could run the virtual machine without the CD-ROM:

-    kvm -hda ubuntu-base.qed -m 2G
+    kvm -hda ubuntu-base.qcow2 -m 2G

-But rather than running directly from there, I used it as a base for cloning further copy-on-write disk images, which is a feature of QED:
+But rather than running directly from there, I used it as a base for cloning further copy-on-write disk images, which is a feature of the QCOW, QCOW2, and QED virtual disk formats:

-    qemu-img create -b ubuntu-base.qed -f qed ubuntu-dev0.qed qemu-img create -b ubuntu-base.qed -f qed ubuntu-dev1.qed chmod 444 ubuntu-base.qed
+    qemu-img create -b ubuntu-base.qcow2 -f qcow2 ubuntu-dev0.qcow2
+    qemu-img create -b ubuntu-base.qcow2 -f qcow2 ubuntu-dev1.qcow2
+    chmod 444 ubuntu-base.qcow2

 And I wrote a script to launch virtual machines with these disk
 images:

     $ cat dev0
     #!/bin/sh
-    kvm -hda ubuntu-dev0.qed -m 2G "$@"
+    kvm -hda ubuntu-dev0.qcow2 -smp 12 -m 2G "$@"

-This approach allows me to clone new virgin virtual disks at a cost of some 320 kB (plus whatever is used thereafter, typically tens of megabytes to gigabytes) and 10–11 milliseconds.
+This approach allows me to clone new virgin virtual disks at a cost of some 320 kB (plus whatever is used thereafter, typically tens of megabytes to gigabytes) and 250 milliseconds.
 That way I won’t have to install Ubuntu again.

 Escaping QED
 ------------

-I should not have used QED --- I misunderstood the documentation, and it’s a deprecated format; attempting to fix:
+Initially I used the deprecated disk image format QED (`-f qed`) because I misunderstood the QEMU documentation to be saying that it had some extra features; to fix it, I did this:

     qemu-img convert ubuntu-base.qed -O qcow2 ubuntu-base.qcow2

 This took 4-6 minutes and shrank the file to 8.8 GB.
-Now of course I need to test the resulting environment and recreate the dev branch.
+Then I needed to recreate the dev child image and reinstall the things that I had installed in it previously.

-Making a backed QCOW2 image is actually significantly slower than doing it with QED, but not enough to matter for my
+Making a backed QCOW2 image is actually significantly slower than doing it with QED, but not enough to matter for my purposes; doing this with QED took 10–11 milliseconds:
-purposes:

     $ time qemu-img create -b ubuntu-base.qcow2 -f qcow2 ubuntu-dev0.qcow2
     Formatting 'ubuntu-dev0.qcow2', fmt=qcow2 size=34359738368 backing_file=ubuntu-base.qcow2 cluster_size=65536 lazy_refcounts=off refcount_bits=16

     real    0m0.244s

-The resulting derived file is only 197kB.
+The resulting derived file is only 197kB; after spending ten minutes installing stuff in it, it’s 1 GB.

 Interestingly, both QCOW2 and QED can use a file in a different format or even accessed over HTTP as the backing file, so I could put that